WNEW-FM: Origins and disc jockeys

-Other well-known disc jockeys who worked at the station included Dennis Elsas, Carol Miller, Pete Larkin, brothers Dan Neer and Richard Neer, Dan Carlisle, Jim Monaghan, Pam Merly, Thom Morrera, Meg Griffin and John Zacherle.
+Other notable disc jockeys who worked at the station included Dennis Elsas, Meg Griffin, Carol Miller, Richard Neer and John Zacherle.

 Height of influence

 WNEW-FM was among the first stations to give Bruce Springsteen significant airplay, and conducted live broadcasts of key Springsteen concerts in 1975 and 1978; Springsteen would sometimes call up the DJs during records.
 Later, Dave Herman featured a "Bruce Juice" segment each morning.
 John Lennon once stopped by to guest-DJ along with Dennis Elsas and appeared on-air several other times during his friend Scott Muni's afternoon slot.
 Members of the Grateful Dead and other groups would hang out in the studio; Emerson, Lake & Palmer's visit to Muni's show is often credited for popularizing the group in America.
 In addition to music, youth-oriented comedy recordings such as from Monty Python would also be aired.

 The station sponsored a benefit concert at Madison Square Garden each holiday season that drew reasonably big-name acts.

 The station thrived during the late 1970s when it helped boost the transition of the punk rock/new wave movement into the mainstream.
 During this era, the station hosted many live broadcasts from the legendary Greenwich Village night club, The Bottom Line.
 Among the bands featured live from the club were The Police, Joe Jackson, Squeeze, The Records, Rachel Sweet, David Johansen, Rockpile, Mink DeVille and the Tom Robinson Band.
 Many of these bands were being spotlighted during their debut New York City performance.

 At the same time, the station began to feel the threat of disco.
 They hired Gianettino and Meredith Advertising to come up with a way to communicate with the New York area.
 The pitch by creative director George Meredith to station manager Mel Karmazin: "You can't tell them what you want to say, which is 'Disco Sucks,' but you can tell them that 'Rock Lives.'"
 That became their battle cry, and it could fairly be said that WNEW-FM earned the slogan "Where Rock Lives".
 The station's television commercials during these years featured the song "Layla" by Derek and the Dominos and was considered one of the station's anthems.